Alexandria Monti, MSW

 The Master of Social Work program builds on a foundation of generalist social work knowledge and skills to provide a specialized focus through two concentrations: Mental Health and Child/Family Services.
-Students engage with expert faculty through a stimulating curriculum that provokes critical thinking and encourages self-awareness while learning to master requisite graduate level social work competencies.
+Students engage with expert faculty through a stimulating curriculum that provokes critical thinking, integrates a Christian perspective, and encourages self-awareness while learning to master requisite graduate level social work competencies.
 Courses are taught in a 15-week semester format and are offered in the afternoon and evening to accommodate for the needs of adult learners.
 Students have the flexibility to complete the program fully online, in-person, or through a combination of both formats.

 Adult & Graduate Enrollment Counselor